Juan Carlos Mondragón: Career

-As a young man Mondragón worked as a teacher in Montevideo, and also wrote advertisement content.
+As a young man, Mondragón worked as a teacher in Montevideo and wrote advertisement content.

 In 1984, he was awarded the Jules Supervielle prize for his essay El arte de comparar (la estética del fracaso en Isidoro Ducasse).
-He started to publish his fictional work during the eighties and his work was included in several short stories anthologies released by Trilce in Montevideo: Cuentos de nunca acabar (1988), Cuentos para pluma y orquesta (1989) y Cuentos bajo sospecha (1989).
-In 1990, he received the Juan Rulfo prize special mention, for his short story Un pequeño nocturno por Libertad Lamarque.
+He started to publish his fictional work during the eighties and his work was included in several short story anthologies released by Trilce in Montevideo: Cuentos de nunca acabar (1988), Cuentos para pluma y orquesta (1989) y Cuentos bajo sospecha (1989).
+In 1990, he received the Juan Rulfo prize special mention for his short story Un pequeño nocturno por Libertad Lamarque.

 In the mid-eighties, Mondragón traveled to Spain where he finished his doctorate in the Universities of Barcelona.
 He graduated as a doctor at the Autonomous University of Barcelona after writing a thesis on the theoretical works of Joaquín Torres García.
 He wrote a second thesis and received the title of doctor for a second time at the Sorbonne-Nouvelle University – Paris III, for his research on the fictional work of Juan Carlos Onetti : Aporie, éclipse et transfiguration de Montevideo dans l'œuvre de Juan Carlos Onetti (thesis defense in 1994).

-He was appointed academician (permanent correspondent) by the Uruguayan Academy of Arts, for his important literary production and contributions.
+He was appointed academician (permanent correspondent) by the Uruguayan Academy of Arts for his important literary production and contributions.

 Mondragón has lived in Paris since the nineties.
 He taught Latin-American literature and civilization during several years at Stendhal University in Grenoble, and since 2003 he began working as a lecturer at Lille III University.